-Test Name Late Registration 1 Registration Fee 1 ΑΡ Monday-Friday 3 : May 1-5, 2023 May 8-12, 2023 Different subject each day, a.m. and p.m.
-Check with your counselor before March 30 Check with your counselor \$96 with \$33 fee reduction for low- income students IB External examinations for candidates for the IB diploma are given in May and November Check with your counselor Check with your counselor
+Test Name Test Date Registration Deadline Late Registration 1 Registration Fee 1 AP Monday-Friday 3 : May 5-9, 2025 May 12-16, 2025 May 6-8, 2026 May 11-15, 2026 2026 dates subject to change.
+Different subject each day, a.m. and p.m.
+Check with your counselor before March 30 Check with your counselor \$99 per exam with \$37 fee reduction for low-income students IB External examinations for candidates for the IB diploma are given in May and November candidates for the counselor counselor counselor counselor Check with your counselor

-1 Subject to change.
+1Subject to change.
 Check websites for current fees.
 See your counselor for information about fee waivers for students from low-income families.

-2 Sunday administrations usually occur the day after each Saturday test date for students who cannot test on Saturday due to religious observance.
-3 Students who want to take exams scheduled for the same time slot should ask their AP coordinator to call AP Services at 609.771.7300 about taking one of the exams on an alternate date.
+2Sunday administrations usually occur the day after each Saturday test date for students who cannot test on Saturday due to religious observance.

+3Students who want to take exams scheduled for the same time slot should ask their AP coordinator to call AP Services at 609.771.7300 about taking one of the exams on an alternate date.